paulscherrerinstitute/fast-feedback-indexer/python/README.md

 - **max_spots** is the maximum number of spots considered
 - **num_candidate_vectors** is number of candidates (best sample vectors of a specific length) computed per length

 This allocates space on the GPU for all the data structures used in the computation.
+The GPU device is parsed from the *INDEXER_GPU_DEVICE* environment variable.
+If it is not set, the current GPU device is used.

 #### ffbidx.index(handle, length_threshold, num_sample_points, n_output_cells, n_input_cells, data)